 The Past Presents: LeeLee

-Interviewed & Edited by Dia Masuda
+Interviewed & Edited by Dia Masuda in 2023.

 The Past Presents is a series highlighting artists from the denver undergound magazine, Worldview’s predecessor.
 These are some of LeeLee’s words directly from the conversation.